What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 Nonetheless, the experience is one of a kind.

 “I don’t think it’s sunk in what he’s done in his career and being able to catch him,” said Everett catcher Carter Bins, who caught Hernandez in early August.
-“Not many guys can say they caught a Cy Young Award winner or catch a guy with a perfect game, so that’s pretty cool to be able to say that I’ve done that.”
+“Not many guys can say they caught a Cy Young Award winner or caught a guy with a perfect game, so that’s pretty cool to be able to say that I’ve done that.”

 With a handful of Tacoma and Everett players from the Pacific Northwest, many were familiar with Hernandez’s career and downplayed their fandom.